CesiumGS/3d-tiles/README.md

 ## Overview

-3D Tiles is an open specification for sharing, visualizing, fusing, and interacting with massive heterogenous 3D content across desktop, web, and mobile applications.
+3D Tiles is an open specification for sharing, visualizing, fusing, and interacting with massive heterogenous 3D geospatial content across desktop, web, and mobile applications.

 #### Open and interoperable